XQP-Munich/LDPC4QKD/codes/README.md

 For Protograph-based LDPC codes, the table gives the protograph as `[first row; second row; third row etc.]`.

-For quasi-cyclic (QC) codes, the quasi-cyclic exponent is given as QCE.
+For quasi-cyclic (QC) codes, the quasi-cyclic expansion factor (or lifting degree) is given as QCE.
+The QCE is the size of the block-sub-matrices constituting the full LDPC matrix defined by the quasi-cyclic exponents.